streamingfast/substreams/docs/reference-and-specs/faq.md

 ### Why does the output show "@unknown" instead of "@type" and the decoding failed only showing "@str" and "@bytes"

 Check to make sure the module's output type matches the protobuf definition.
 In some cases, the renamed protobuf package isn't updated in the `substreams.yaml` manifest file's `module.output.type` field, creating an incompatibility.

+### Can I retrieve Mempool data with Substreams?

+No, it is currently NOT possible to retrieve Mempool data with Substreams.